What We’ve Done

 Sam took a one-year hiatus from the Operation Jack Marathon to be able to spend a quiet holiday season at home with his family.
 His oldest son Benjamin, who had just finished the second grade when he launched the foundation, was a senior in high school and Sam wanted one calm December at home while his family of five was still intact.
-However, he decided late in the year to resume the Operation Jack Marathon in 2019.
+However, he again raised money for the Michael Lisnow Respite Center and decided late in the year to resume the Operation Jack Marathon in 2019.

 Sam resumed the Operation Jack Marathon with full blessing from his family.
 With a heavy emphasis on social media activity, participation at the 2019 race was on par with previous years.